 The best survival tents and shelters come in a variety of shapes and sizes, but every one is ultimately designed to carry out the same task – to protect you from the elements, keeping you warm, dry and safe.
-In this guide, we’ll take a look at some of the best survival shelters and emergency tents out there to get you through the most adverse of situations.
+In this guide, we’ll take a look at some of the best survival tent options, lightweight shelters, and emergency tents to get you through the most adverse of situations.

 |MSR Elixir 3-Person Lightweight Backpacking Tent||9.2/10|

 |Kelty TN2 Tent||8.8/10|

 |Big Agnes Copper Spur HV UL Tent||9.6/10|

 Finding the best survival tent for your needs involves covering a lot of bases to ensure the shelter you choose meets and exceeds your specific requirements when it’s eventually pitched and in the field.